Skinah/openhab-addons/bundles/org.openhab.binding.androidnotifications/README.md

 # AndroidNotifications Binding

 This binding can talk with more then 1 Google Play store app, you only need one of them not both.
-This binding will try to standardize the way you interact with the apps, so if one app disappears, gets buggy, or adds a large cost involved, you can switch to the other with minimal changes to openHAB.
+This binding will try to standardize the way you interact with the apps, so if one app disappears, gets buggy, or adds a large cost, you can switch to one of the others with minimal changes to openHAB.

 The two supported apps so far are:

 + TvOverlay <https://play.google.com/store/apps/details?id=com.tabdeveloper.tvoverlay&hl=en_AU&gl=US>
 + Android TV Notifications <https://play.google.com/store/apps/details?id=de.cyberdream.androidtv.notifications.google&hl=en&gl=US>

-Other apps which are not support but could be are:
+Other apps which are not yet supported, but could be are:

 + Push TV <https://play.google.com/store/apps/details?id=de.andreashuth.pushtv>

-Please refer to the github pages for help on how to setup the apps and TV settings needed.
+Please refer to the github pages for help on how to setup the apps and any TV settings that are needed.
 <https://github.com/gugutab/TvOverlay>

 ## Supported Things

 - `nfatvdisplay`: Android TV Notifications, add one for each TV that is setup and working with this app.